Frequently Asked Questions

 There is a wonderful gourmet supermarket at the end of the street called Summit Center.
 Guests have commented that it has an amazing selection of meat and seafood.
 They make premade meals which are outstanding.
 There is also a wonderful farmstand on Summit Road.
 It is known for the large orchards they maintain, and awesome honey from their bee farms.
 So if you want to enjoy or cook all this fresh food at the house, we’ve got you covered.
 There is a huge, well equipped gourmet kitchen, and a large gas BBQ grill just outside on one of the patios.

 Great restaurants are pleantiful in Capitola and Santa Cruz.
 Our favorite is Shadowbrook, long famous for being one of the most romantic restaurants around, and it is a major inspiration for what we’re doing at Cliff house.
+Super fresh seafood is amazing at the Crow’s Nest on the Santa Cruz harbor.
 We also love The Cats, on Route 17 in Los Gatos.
 They have great live music almost every night, and great steaks and BBQ.
 We have been known to graze here perhaps once each week.
 We’ll be happy to tell you more - just contact us.

 How about drive times and road conditions?